mystic-monk/dotfiles/README.md

 * togglehidden - A shell script that toggles between showing and hiding hidden files

-### Duti (duti/)
-* setup.sh - Sets the defaults set up in the different files
-* app.package.id - Contains all extensions for the specified program

 ### Fish (fish/)
 * setup.sh - Symlinks all fish files to their corresponding location in `~/.config/fish/`
 * config.fish - Global fish configuration (.fishrc)